fabocode/esp-matter-aws-iot-core-mqtt/README.md

 ### 4. Hadar Test Configuration

 This program should merge both functionalities for the esp aws iot core + matter protocol

+- Current example is working in the path `.espressif/esp-matter/examples/projects/light`